 Our Chapter Now

 Currently, the Purdue University SEC is in a process of rebuilding after being invited back a year earlier than initially intended, due to the great things occurring within SigEp on a national level.
-The chapter is heading into the fall 2019 semester with only about 16 members, but these members have the dedication and values to allow this fraternity to grow and thrive, redefining what a fraternity at Purdue looks like.
+The chapter is heading into the spring 2021 semester with only about 18 members, but these members have the dedication and values to allow this fraternity to grow and thrive, redefining what a fraternity at Purdue looks like.

 Our Chapter's History